vinaykris23/arduino_wack_a_mole_1d/README.md

 ## Working Setup

-1.Download the code and upload the game to the arduino.
-2.Open the Serial Monitor for viewing the score of the game.
+1.Download the code and upload the game to the arduino. \n 2.Open the Serial Monitor for viewing the score of the game.
 3.Enjoy playing the game!!!